cschneid/sinatra-book/book/Contributing.markdown

 * [Windows][git_win]
 * [Mac OS X][git_osx]
-* Linux and BSD users can usually acquire [Git][git] through their Package Management System, e.g. "apt-get install git-core" on Debian systems.
+* Linux and BSD users can usually acquire [Git][git] through their Package Management System, e.g. `apt-get install git-core` on Debian systems.

 After that, cloning the Sinatra repository is as easy as typing the following into your command line: